Showing posts with label ship. Show all posts

 We stopped at McDonald's for some pies and used the restroom.

 We checked in at Hampton Inn by Hilton Slidell, LA, room 213, and then went to Texas Roadhouse for dinner.
-I ordered grilled chicken and a baked sweet potato with rolls, while Hubby ordered Caesar salad, steak, and baked potato.
+I ordered grilled chicken and a baked sweet potato with rolls, while My Hubby ordered a Caesar salad, steak, and a baked potato.

 Grilled chicken and baked sweet potato